Safeguarding Policy

 Subconquest Ltd Safeguarding Policy

-This policy applies to anyone working for or on behalf of Subconquest Ltd or using the Ollie approach.
+This policy applies to anyone working for or on behalf of Subconquest Ltd or using the Ollie approach including staff, supervisors, coaches and trainers.

 • Protect anyone who comes into contact with Subconquest Ltd from harm or abuse.